Doing Business in China

 Doing business in China is not always easy.
 A government that is uncomfortably imposing for many Westerners and a sometimes debilitating language barrier are too much for some to cope with and many expats leave before their contracts expire.
 A complicated visa process and the high cost of starting a business in China add to the challenges.

-These factors contribute to the country's overall ranking of 84 out of 189 countries in the World Bank’s Ease of Doing Business Survey for 2016, marking a slight change from its 2015 ranking of 83.
-Factors for which China scored badly include dealing with construction permits (176th), starting a business (136th), and protecting minority investors (134th).
-China did, however, perform well for enforcing contracts, for which it ranked seventh.
+These factors contribute to the country's overall ranking of 78th out of 190 countries in the World Bank’s Ease of Doing Business Survey for 2017, marking a slight improvement from its 2016 ranking of 80.
+Factors for which China scored badly include dealing with construction permits (177th), starting a business (127th), and paying taxes (131st).
+China did, however, perform well for enforcing contracts, for which it ranked fifth.

 Despite the downsides, the number of foreign workers in the country has been steadily increasing over the past two decades as more expats arrive to chase success in China.